How To Save Money On Baby Stuff

 Other considerations: Quality will vary widely.
 Toys, clothes, etc. may be missing pieces.
 Items may be dirty (missed stains on clothing, dirt stains from falling onto the floor, etc.) Selection will be more limited and hit-or-miss than at pop-up resale event.

-8. Shop at garage/yard/tag/church basement sales
+8. Save money on baby stuff at garage/yard/tag/church basement sales

 First off, tag sales aren’t known for quality; having a “quality control” filter on items for sale is rare.
 When I’ve volunteered at my own church’s tag sales, about half the kids’ clothing donations are visibly stained, torn, or otherwise “unacceptable” by even thrift-store standards.
-However, the lack of quality filters is a double-edged sword.
-You can score amazing deals on more expensive items like snowsuits and winter boots, as well as strollers and other larger equipment – if you don’t mind a little stain-removal effort at home.

 It helps to know what you’re looking for, and to test everything out thoroughly before you buy.
 Parents running their own yard sales probably have their kids with them, so won’t be in a position to answer many questions.
 And unless the church sale has a young parent volunteering, cashiers and floor staff will be clueless about the donated items they’re selling.